bathejaakshay/Competitive-Problems-in-C-/Graph.md

 #### [8.
 Dijkstra Using Minheap](https://practice.geeksforgeeks.org/problems/implementing-dijkstra-set-1-adjacency-matrix/1#)
 **Approach:**
 1. Using BFS approach starting from source, relax each neighbour edge by checking `d[v] > d[u] + w(u,v)` and pushing into priority queue.
-2. We maintain boolean final vector which represents if the vertext is completed or not so that vertex doesnt repeat as we are pushing multiple copies of the vertex.
+2. We maintain boolean final vector which represents if the vertex is completed or not so that vertex doesnt repeat as we are pushing multiple copies of the vertex.

 O((V+E)logV)